-For example, if you want to see the age brackets of your site visitors, click on Demographic > Age.
+For example, if you want to see the age brackets of your site’s visitors, click on Demographic > Age.
 It will show you a line graph of visitors according to age group.

 Or if you want to compare the number of new visitors as opposed to your returning audience, select Behavior > New vs. Returning.

-Using these Audience filters allow you to drill down your visitors into categories and help you understand the kind of traffic your site is receiving.
+Using these Audience filters allows you to drill down your visitors into categories and help you understand the kind of traffic your site is receiving.

 Build a content schedule

-Content marketing is all about consistency.
-Start with creating a content calendar and hold yourself and your team accountable to stick to it.
+Creating a content marketing strategy is all about consistency, especially when you’re new to writing your own blog.
+Start by building a content calendar and hold yourself and your team accountable to stick to it.

 With a good content calendar schedule, you should be able to plot out your posts in advance.
-Factor in quarterly, monthly or annual goals, product launches, holidays, or other important information.
+Factor in quarterly, monthly or annual goals, product launches, holidays, current content marketing trends, and other important information.
 After that, you can spend the rest of your time focusing on writing.

 This is only increasingly important if you plan to invest in content beyond just blog articles.
 If there are other stakeholders involved, organizing everyone’s responsibilities and due dates in a central place becomes a force multiplier.

 We use Trello for our own content calendar, but there are many options available, including dedicated services and apps like CoSchedule.